• Skip to main content

 • Macoun – A variety native to New England and perfect for pie.
 It’s a cross between the ‘McIntosh’ and ‘Jersey Black’ cultivars.
 Sweet, slightly tart and perfect for pie.

-• McIntosh – This apple is sweet and tart.
+• McIntosh – This variety is sweet and tart.
 It also tends to break down when it cooks.

-• Honeycrisp – This apple is sweet, firm, and great apple flavor.
+• Honeycrisp – This variety is sweet, firm, and great apple flavor.
 This combination of flavor and texture makes it a great choice for pie.

 Apple pie filling cooking in a cast iron skillet on white kitchen stove.